Scott and Bruce (1987) divide the small business life into 5 stages,that is:

 Organisation simple.
 Owner-manager does everything and performs all tasks.
 Systems and formal planning non-existent.
 Owner is the business.
 Major goal is survival.

+Growth (S&B) / Success (C&L): Basic marketing, financial and production systems in place.
 Planning quite functional.
 Managers brought in to manage some activities.
 Business and owner begin to move apart.

 In later stages,